Scheugenpflug

-Scheugenpflug AG is one of the leading manufacturers of adhesive bonding, dispensing and potting systems for synthetic resins or thermally conductive pastes.
-In this special segment only few enterprises of super regional importance are active in the whole world.
-Target industries include automotive and electronics industry, telecommunications engineering, medical technology and the chemical industry.
+Scheugenpflug is a manufacturer of adhesive bonding, dispensing, and potting systems for synthetic resins or thermally conductive pastes.
+Target industries include the automotive and electronics industry, telecommunications engineering, medical technology, and the chemical industry.

 Development

-Founded in 1990 by Erich Scheugenpflug, who gained first experience in resin casting as employee of Siemens AG in Munich.
-In the course of the years the enterprise accomplished a leading role in the market for resin dispensing systems by gaining special know-how, demonstrated by numerous patents.
+It was founded in 1990 by Erich Scheugenpflug, who gained his first experience in resin casting as an employee of Siemens AG in Munich.
+Over the years, the enterprise accomplished a leading role in the market for resin dispensing systems by gaining special know-how, demonstrated by numerous patents.

-In the course of the years it became obvious, that manufacturing steps before and after the casting had to be integrated into the design of resin casting systems in order to optimize the whole process.
+Over the years, it became evident that manufacturing steps before and after the casting had to be integrated into the design of resin casting systems to optimize the whole process.
 This caused the addition of automation to the range of products.